 There is also a third network type, known as Domain.

-Each of these three types of networking in Windows 10 determine the type of options available to you.
-We’ll briefly take a look at the differences between these, and then get down to how you can switch and change between the public and private profiles.
+Each of these three types of networking in Windows 10 determines the type of options available to you.
+We’ll briefly take a look at the differences between these and then get down to how you can switch and change between the public and private profiles.

 When you connect to any network in Windows, it typically categorizes it as Public.
-This is also the default choices when you do not select any network when setting things up on your computer — that is to say Windows will automatically configure it using firewall settings and network rules set to public.
+This is also the default choice when you do not select any network when setting things up on your computer — that is to say, Windows will automatically configure it using firewall settings and network rules set to public.